kambara/sinatra-template/README.md

 # My Sinatra Template

-Based on Sinatra, Haml and CoffeeScript.
+Based on Sinatra and Haml.

 ## Install